-We will advise you on what Apprenticeship Standard matches your potential employer vacancy and skill requirements as part of your interview and selection process, and we also have further information on our website.
+We will advise you as to which Apprenticeship Standard matches your potential employer vacancy and skill requirements as part of your interview and selection process, further information can be found on our website.

 More information on Apprenticeship Standards can be found later in this handbook.